LolaGM/LolaGM/README.md

 - 📖 Worked with **Agile Methodology with SCRUM**
 - 👨‍💻 All of my projects are available at [https://github.com/LolaGM](https://github.com/LolaGM)
 - ⚡ Fun fact I am a superfan of Spanish food
-- 📄  I'm doing an online course on ANGULAR JS framework by Udemy at the moment
+- 📄  I'm at an internship training at Bosonit company at the moment

 <div style="display:flex; flex-wrap:wrap; justify-content:center; margin:auto">
    <a href="https://www.udemy.com/course/angular-fernando-herrera" target="_blank">